“I will be the foundation.”

 A half-elf of drow lineage who walks between two worlds: faith and innate power.
 Capa Barsavi was born in a great coastal city, far from the eyes of nobility.
 The illegitimate son of Auri Raelistor, a respected cleric and noble devoted to a god of justice, and Lyna, a half-elf drow adventurer who vanished shortly after his birth.
 “Capa” comes from a tradition of naming illegitimate children with terms evoking protection; “Barsavi” honors a legendary figure known as “The Wise Guardian.”

-Among his companions — Amum Titus, Skid, Socrates, Auditore, and Lauren Nailo — Capa became the link that held the group together.
+With his companions Amum Titus, Skid, Socrates, Auditore, and Lauren Nailo, Capa became the link that held the group together.
 Combat strategist, healer, voice of command in critical moments, defender of the vulnerable.
 He never sought the spotlight.
 But when everything started to crumble, everyone looked to him.

 In the end, Capa Barsavi died for his party.
 The gear stopped so the machine could survive.
 A foundation that kept its promise.